simon-wallace/m1-macbook-dev-setup/README.md

 > Nov 2021 - Simon Wallace

-Development environment setup instructions for M1 Macbook Pro running Monterey 12.0.1 All runs natively on the Apple silicon for improved performance and battery life
+Development environment setup instructions for M1 Macbook Pro running Monterey 12.0.1

+All run natively on the Apple silicon for improved performance and battery life

 ### 1. Install Homebrew
 ```